door2hari/lovablenet-worth/README.md

 Customize colors and design in:
 - `src/index.css` - CSS variables for colors and gradients
 - `tailwind.config.ts` - Tailwind theme extensions

+## 🚨 Troubleshooting

+### Common Issues

+1. **Build fails on GitHub Pages**
+   - Check that all dependencies are in `package.json`
+   - Ensure TypeScript compilation passes locally
+   - Check GitHub Actions logs for specific errors

+2. **Authentication not working on production**
+   - Verify Supabase redirect URLs are correct
+   - Check that environment variables are set
+   - Ensure HTTPS is enabled

+3. **Mobile app not installing**
+   - Verify PWA manifest is valid
+   - Check that service worker is registered
+   - Ensure HTTPS is enabled (required for PWA)

+4. **Local mobile access not working**
+   - Check firewall settings
+   - Ensure devices are on same network
+   - Try using `0.0.0.0` instead of `::` in vite config

 ## 🤝 Contributing